Fire in the Hole (Justified)

 "Fire in the Hole" is the series premiere of the American Neo-Western television series Justified.
 The episode was written by series developer Graham Yost and directed by Michael Dinner.
 It originally aired on FX on March 16, 2010.

 The series is based on Elmore Leonard's stories about the character Raylan Givens, particularly "Fire in the Hole", which serves as the basis for the episode.
 The series follows Raylan Givens, a tough deputy U.S. Marshal enforcing his own brand of justice.
-Following the shooting of a mob hitman, Raylan is sent to Lexington, Kentucky to investigate an old childhood friend Boyd Crowder, who is now part of a white supremacist gang.
+Following the shooting of a mob hitman, Raylan is sent to Lexington, Kentucky to investigate an old childhood friend Boyd Crowder, who is supposedly now part of a white supremacist gang.

 According to Nielsen Media Research, the episode was seen by an estimated 4.16 million household viewers and gained a 1.5 ratings share among adults aged 18–49.
 It was the highest rated show of the night in basic cable and it was also FX's second highest-rated series premiere, behind The Shield.
 The episode received extremely positive reviews from critics, who particularly praised its "sharp" dialogue and acting.

 Plot

 In Miami, Deputy U.S. Marshal Raylan Givens (Timothy Olyphant) approaches mob hitman Tommy Bucks (Peter Greene) at one of his parties.
-Raylan presses Bucks with his deal where he was supposed to leave the city.
-Bucks pulls a gun out but Raylan quickly shoots and kills Bucks in self-defense.
+Raylan presses Bucks with his deal where he was supposed to leave the city within twenty-four hours (a time limit up in a few minutes) lest Raylan "shoot him on sight".
+Bucks pulls out a gun, but Raylan quickly draws and kills Bucks in self-defense.

-The shooting sparks an investigation by Raylan's superiors despite Raylan insisting that Bucks pulled the gun first.
-Raylan's boss, Chief Deputy U.S. Marshal Dan Grant (Matt Craven) decides to transfer Raylan to Lexington, Kentucky, his home state, much to Raylan's reluctance.
-At Lexington, Raylan meets with Deputy Chief Art Mullen (Nick Searcy), an old colleague from the academy and is introduced to his colleagues Tim Gutterson (Jacob Pitts) and Rachel Brooks (Erica Tazel).
-Mullen assigns Raylan to investigate Raylan's childhood friend, Boyd Crowder (Walton Goggins), a white supremacist.
-That night, Boyd and his colleague Jared Hale (Ryan O'Nan) drive to an African-American church where Boyd uses a rocket-propelled grenade to blow up the church.
-Suspecting Hale of being an informant, Boyd kills him in their getaway vehicle.
+The shooting sparks an investigation by Raylan's superiors, despite Raylan insisting that Bucks pulled the gun first.
+His boss, Chief Deputy U.S. Marshal Dan Grant (Matt Craven), decides to transfer Raylan to Lexington, Kentucky, the jurisdiction of which covers Raylan's childhood home of Harlan County; Raylan is reluctant to take the transfer.

+In Lexington, Raylan meets with Deputy Chief Art Mullen (Nick Searcy), an old colleague from the academy, and is introduced to his colleagues Tim Gutterson (Jacob Pitts) and Rachel Brooks (Erica Tazel).
+Mullen assigns Raylan to investigate Raylan's childhood friend, Boyd Crowder (Walton Goggins), who has supposedly become a white supremacist.
+That night, Boyd and his colleague Jared Hale (Ryan O'Nan) drive to an African-American church, which Boyd blows up with a rocket-propelled grenade.
+Mistakenly suspecting Hale of being an informant, Boyd kills him in their getaway vehicle.